joseph118/movie-collection-app/README.md

 The artifacts will be stored in the `dist/` directory.

+To test the build, a script has been defined which will serve the `dist/` directory.

+Execute `npm run serve:build`.

 ## Running unit tests

 Run `npm test` to execute the unit tests using [Karma](https://karma-runner.github.io).